radiation-belts/rbinvariantslib/README.md

 ## License

 `rbinvariantslib` is released under the BSD-License (3-clause version).
-See the LICENSE.rst file for details.
+See the LICENSE file for details.